Laura's practice has focused on Clean Air Act matters for over 25 years.

 Her comprehensive NSR and Title V permitting practice includes counseling on the varied and often complex issues associated with federal NSR (prevention of significant deterioration/PSD and nonattainment) and Title V permitting, including single source/aggregation analyses to determine the applicability of those programs.
 Laura assists clients with Title V permitting, including counsel regarding required reasonable inquiry, deviation reporting, and compliance certification.
 She also assists with MACT/NESHAP and NSPS standard compliance and responding to Section 114 requests.

 Laura advises clients regarding compliance audits and disclosing violations pursuant to Environmental Protection Agency and state audit programs, including the Texas Environmental, Health & Safety Audit Privilege Act.
-She also provides counsel and representation on enforcement matters and represents regulated entities in administrative hearings.
+She also provides counsel and representation on state, local, and federal administrative and civil enforcement cases, including allegations that the Texas Commission on Environmental Quality refers to the Texas Attorney General for civil enforcement.
+Laura represents regulated entities in administrative hearings.
 She has represented individual entities and trade associations on federal and state policy issues and provides counsel regarding fire prevention requirements and equivalency determinations.

-She is a past Chair of the firm’s Air Practice Group.
+She currently co-chairs the firm’s Air Practice Group.

 Before entering private practice, Laura served as an assistant attorney general in the Natural Resources Division of the Office of the Attorney General of Texas.
 She also worked for the Texas Natural Resource Conservation Commission (now the Texas Commission on Environmental Quality or TCEQ), where she rose from the position of a staff attorney in the Air Quality Section to senior attorney.